Parsankamusa/Parsankamusa/README.md

 - 🌍  I'm based in kenya <img src="https://upload.wikimedia.org/wikipedia/commons/9/96/Animated-Flag-Kenya.gif" width="40" height="20"/>
 - 🧠  I'm learning NodeJS  && Python 🐍
 - 🤝  I'm open to collaborating on Projects
+-  💬 Ask me about **python, FrontendWeb development and anyother related software development**

+- 📫 How to reach me **parsankamusa@gmail.com**

+- ⚡ Fun fact **"Dreamt" is the only English word that ends in the letters "mt" **
 - ⚡  I'm an emerging World-class Programmer!

 ### :hammer_and_wrench: Languages and Tools :